-(This note is not part of the Instrument and does not purport to be a legal interpretation.)
+(This note is not part of the instrument and does not purport to be a legal interpretation).

-This Statutory Instrument legally transposes the interoperability and other standards of the Alternative Fuels Infrastructure Directive into Irish law.
+This Statutory Instrument amends SI 414 of 2018 legally transposes the interoperability and other standards of the Alternative Fuels Infrastructure Directive into Irish law.
+These Regulations apply to alternative fuels which are electricity, hydrogen and CNG.